gnolang/gno/docs/how-to-guides/effective-gno.md

 - Suggest keeping package names short and clear
 - Discuss VERSIONING
 - Suggest using p/ for interfaces and r/ for implementation
+- make your contract mixing onchain, unittest, and run, and eventually client.